yeeking/ai-improviser-plugin/README.md

 Wire its MIDI out to a synthesizer to allow it improvise.

-You can download the plugin on the releases page.
+You can download the plugin on the [releases page][https://github.com/yeeking/ai-improviser-plugin/releases]

 This software is part of a series of improvisation systems I have developed, but it is the first one that comes in the form of a VST plugin.